7 Things Musicians Do Out Of Order - Music Industry Mistakes That Lead To Music Career Failure

 Music career mentoring is an investment into your success, not an expense.
 It helps you earn a lot more money than you ever invest into it.
 Here is how:

-Disclaimer: You may know that I mentor musicians to build successful music careers.
+Disclaimer: You may know that I mentor musicians to build a successful music career.
 So you may think that everything above is only written to attract you to join my Music Careers Mentoring Program.
 If you think this, you are only half right.
 I do want to help musicians like yourself become successful.
 But the benefits of music career mentoring are undeniable whether you work with me or not. :)

-Mistake #4: Not Training Your Mindset For Big Success At The Beginning Of Your Music Career
+Music Industry Mistake #4: Not Training Your Mindset For Big Success At The Beginning Of Your Music Career

 Your mindset determines your success or failure in the music industry.
 If your mindset is not rock-solid, you won’t do the things required to become successful.